 MiSight contact lenses are the first soft contact lenses proven to slow down the progression of myopia in children.

-Fresh lens for every day reduces the risk of eye infections.
+• Fresh lens for every day reduces the risk of eye infections.

-Soft contact lenses are easier for children to adapt to.
+• Soft contact lenses are easier for children to adapt to.

-Spare glasses required for days when lenses aren’t being worn.
+• Spare glasses required for days when lenses aren’t being worn.

-MiYOSMART Spectacle Lenses
+Stellest Spectacle Lenses

-A brand new product for February 2021, MiYOSMART spectacle lenses from HOYA are an ideal solution for myopic children.
+They are an ideal solution for myopic children.
 Made from a tough and lightweight polycarbonate material, the lenses also feature an anti-reflective coating for clearer and more comfortable vision when using computer screens and tablets.

-Spectacle lenses are easier for children to adapt to – particularly for younger children.
+• Spectacle lenses are easier for children to adapt to – particularly for younger children.

-Wide range of prescriptions available up to -10.00D and can correct astigmatism up to 4.00D
+• Wide range of prescriptions available up to -10.00D and can correct astigmatism up to 4.00D

-Myopia control effect only present when glasses are being worn.
+• Myopia control effect only present when glasses are being worn.

 Further information